DIANNE'S COUNCIL EXPERIENCE

 • Alberta Urban Municipalities Association - Safe and Healthy Communities Committee (2020, 2019, 2018)

-• Red Deer College Polytechnic Advocacy and I’m a Red Deer College alumna
+• Red Deer College Polytechnic Advocacy - I’m a Red Deer College alumni

 • Completion of Indigenous Canada course - online University of Alberta